-Staetsky's research was positively covered in the UK national and London media, the English-language Israeli media, and the Anglo-Jewish media (see Dysch, 2017; Harpin, 2017; Kelner, 2017; May, 2017; Phillips, 2017; Philpot, 2017; Pollard, 2017; Strimpel, 2017).
-However, both the pro-Corbyn online tabloid The Canary and the website of the Israel-critical organisation, Jews for Justice for Palestinians, presented the research positively but reported it selectively in such a way as to create the false impression that the finding was that only those on the political right were likely to be a problem for British Jews (see JFJFP, 2017; Micner, 2017).
+Staetsky's research was positively covered in the UK national and London media, the English-language Israeli media, and the Anglo-Jewish media (see Dysch, 2017, Harpin, 2017, Kelner, 2017, May, 2017, Phillips, 2017, Phillips, 2017, Pollard, 2017, Strimpel, 2017).
+However, both the pro-Corbyn online tabloid The Canary and the website of the Israel-critical organisation, Jews for Justice for Palestinians, presented the research positively but reported it selectively in order to create the false impression that the finding was that only those on the political right were likely to be a problem for British Jews (see JFJFP, 2017, Micner, 2017).
 This was in effect a denial of racism.

-4. Qualitative research on the denial of racism
+4 Qualitative research on the denial of racism